-Different banking groups have differing options available and it can be difficult to know exactly what is available to you, so we have created this rundown of all the UK's top banks and what gambling block options they provide to help you gamble responsibly.
+Different banking groups have differing options available and it can be difficult to know exactly what is available to you, so we have created this rundown of all the UK's top banks and each of their gambling block options to help you gamble responsibly.

-Do remember, however, that GamStop is mandatory for all UK licensed online casinos in the UK, so that is still the most effective option for taking a break from gambling.
+Do remember, however, that GamStop is mandatory for all UK licensed online casinos in the UK and remains the most effective method to take a break from gambling.

-Barclays is one of the biggest name brand banks in the UK, and when it comes to gambling controls they don’t disappoint.
-Not only do they have the option to set spending limits, helping you budget throughout the month, there are also transaction blocks available.
+Barclays is one of the biggest banks in the UK, and when it comes to gambling controls they don’t disappoint.
+Not only do they have the option to set spending limits, helping you budget throughout the month, but there are also transaction blocks available.
 These can be set to a certain merchant type, such as gambling.
-Once this block is in place the customer’s transaction will be declined straight away.
+Once this block is in place the customer’s transaction will be declined straightaway.

-After listening to customer feedback, Barclays introduced a 72 hour gambling transaction block.
-The delay is said to give customers time to consider their reasons for gambling, the affordability of gambling, and gives time for any potential ‘urge’ to gamble to pass.
+After listening to customer feedback, Barclays introduced a 72 hour gambling transaction block in September 2020.
+The delay is said to give customers time to consider their reasons for gambling and their ability to afford it, and gives time for any potential ‘urge’ to gamble to pass.

 Halifax, another major high street bank, is one of the best for gambling transaction block options.
-As a part of the Lloyds Banking Group, Halifax customers can access 3 months free Gamban coverage, a tool which blocks all online casinos and betting sites from installed devices.
+As a part of the Lloyds Banking Group, Halifax customers can access 3 months’ free use of Gamban, a tool which blocks all online casinos and betting sites from devices on which it is installed.

 Through the mobile app, customers can also apply a gambling block to their card.
 This is automatically applied and blocks transactions with gambling merchants.
 Once you have decided to disable the gambling block it will still be active for another 48 hours, as a ‘buffer’ that allows the customer to consider their reasons for gambling and adds another layer of friction between the player and gambling.

-Just as with Halifax, Lloyds customers can claim 3 months free of the Gamban service, to help block gambling transactions across all installed devices.
+Just as with Halifax, Lloyds customers can claim 3 months’ free Gamban provision, to help block gambling transactions across all installed devices.
 After this, the customer would be required to pay for the subscription should they wish to carry on using the Gamban service.

-Lloyds also offer a gambling block, which can be activated via the mobile and tablet application.
+Lloyds also offers a gambling block, which can be activated via the mobile and tablet application.
 The block is applied instantly and, once disabled, takes 2-3 days to be removed.

-As far as we can see, Metro bank does not currently offer any gambling management controls.
-As one of the fastest growing UK banks, it's disappointing to see Metro Bank not provide its customers with the tools to limit their gambling by preventing them to spend any money with gambling operators.
+As far as we can see, Metro Bank does not currently offer any gambling management controls.
+As one of the fastest growing UK banks, it's disappointing to see Metro Bank not providing its customers with the tools to limit their gambling by preventing them spending any money with gambling operators.

 Santander does not offer any cooling off periods but it does offer a gambling block control which is activated through the application by heading to ‘Cards,’ and then ‘Freeze and Manage Cards.’
 This block, whilst helpful, is unfortunately fully disabled as soon as the customer unfreezes gambling transactions.
-This lack of a cooling off period means that this tool is less effective in preventing overspending when gambling, as the user can simply turn off the block whenever the urge to gamble strikes.
+This lack of a cooling off period means that the tool is less effective at preventing overspending, as the user can simply turn off the block whenever the urge to gamble strikes.

 All the above gambling controls are those offered by high street banks, the banks you will find branches of all across the country.
 Online banks, like Monzo and Starling, provide more in depth controls over your spending that can be controlled by the respective apps.
 We've gone into details about these responsible gambling tools in our Monzo gambling controls and our Starling gambling controls guides.